 What Can Companies do to Measure Scope 3 Emissions?

 Companies must first utilize GHG accounting tools.
 The World Resources Institute (WRI) created the Greenhouse Gas Protocol and its supplement tools, providing companies and other organizations with guides for identifying emissions and their sources, gathering data, setting their GHG reduction targets, and, disclosing or reporting their emissions data.
 The Corporate (Scope 3) Value Chain Accounting and Reporting Standard is WRI’s accounting tool specifically for helping organizations monitor their Scope 3 emissions.
-In choosing accounting tools, companies must remember that there is no “one-size fits all” solution, and they can combine tools and other solutions such as consultancy for more effective GHG monitoring and reduction programs.
+In choosing accounting tools, companies must remember that there is no “one-size fits all” solution, and they can combine tools and other solutions such as third-party consultants for more effective GHG monitoring and reduction programs and GHG inventory development.

 The Benefits of Calculating Scope 3 Emissions